Take action in your institution to join a worldwide movement for change.

 HOW LONG DOES IT TAKE TO ACHIEVE THE AWARD?

 Institutions and union partnerships will have two years to complete the Fairtrade University and College Award.
-The 2020-2022 FTUC Awards programme is now open for registration.
-A sign up link can be found at the bottom of this page.
+Applications for the 2021-2023 programme will open in the Autumn term.

 Partnerships register and work for an award using our bespoke online toolkit, structured to enable the partnership to upload evidence for each criterion, track progress and engage a working group in their work.
 You will have two years to complete as much or as little from the toolkit as you decide, with support and/or resources from NUS and the Fairtrade Foundation throughout.